 Ekran System provides a full video recording of user screen, including mouse movement.
 All recordings are stored in a centralized database in an indexed format, specifically optimized for low storage and bandwidth requirements.

-Along with video recording, Ekran System also records numerous additional metadata, such as keystrokes, names of opened windows and launched applications, visited websites, executed commands in Linux, etc. There are extensive options for filtering recording, allowing to start recording automatically, record only at specific times, or even record only certain applications.
+Along with video recording, Ekran System also records numerous additional metadata, such as keystrokes, names of opened windows and launched applications, visited websites, executed commands in Linux, connected devices, etc. There are extensive options for filtering recording, allowing to start recording automatically, record only at specific times, or even record only certain applications.

 Any recording can be reviewed any time along with corresponding metadata via a convenient Wed-based management tool.
 Recordings are easily searchable, allowing for easy investigation and analysis.

-Ekran System monitors all Windows server and desktop, Linux SSH/Telnet, and various Unix sessions regardless of the level of privilege user has, applications, or network protocols used.
+Ekran System monitors all Windows server and desktop, macOS desktop, Linux SSH/Telnet, and various Unix sessions regardless of the level of privilege user has, applications, or network protocols used.
 Automatic license provisioning makes Ekran System ideal for virtual environments, as it allows redistributing licenses automatically as you shut down and create new virtual machines.

+Besides multi-factor authentication, privileged account and session management (PASM), one-time passwords and other access management features, the platform includes the secondary authentication tool.
 Secondary authentication is used in order to distinguish between users of shared account, allowing Ekran System to clearly attribute each recording to a specific user.

 Ekran System also features robust alerting capabilities to facilitate incident detection.
 It has a set of built-in predefined alerts, specifically designed to cover most common incidents linked to insider threats.
 Users can also create custom alerts based on their specific needs and situation.